 1st gift: A Live Demo!There is now a live demo of the responsive template to see if it works as expected before downloading anything.
 This is also particularly convenient to see how it runs on your mobile or tablet.
 You can find it on initializr.com/try.

 2nd gift: The Golden RatioThis responsive template comes with some golden ratio black magic.
 You may have heard of it, it’s a weird mathematical proportion that our stupid brains are supposed to like.
 Even if its effects are pretty uncertain, many designers and artists like to use it, hoping people will subconsciously like their work more.
 I’ve set the proportions of the left and right sections of the desktop view to 62% and 38% (take margins into account) so it always matches the golden ratio as you resize the browser.
-Here is also a golden ratio calculator for you to play with, and an interesting tutorial about how to apply it to your layout.
+Here is an interesting tutorial about how to apply it to your layout.
 Feel free to use this black magic or not, but don’t go crazy with it, this is more myth than science :)

 3rd gift: Readability For The WinThis new template comes with pretty decent styles for a good readability.
 Remember that readability is absolutely crucial for your users.
 It will make them actually read what you have to say instead of just looking at pictures, and if this reading is pleasant they will be more eager to subscribe, retweet, buy your stuff or whatever you want them to do.
 This is a pretty big deal!
 Here is some advice to improve readability: